 Students must meet the requirements for entry to both the Bachelor of Arts and Bachelor of Commerce.
-Year 12 applicants must meet the prerequisite of Units 3 and 4 - a study score of at least 25 in English (ESL) or 20 in any other English.
+Year 12 applicants must meet the prerequisite of Units 3 and 4 - a study score of at least 25 in English (EAL) or 20 in English other than EAL.

 The University aims to provide students with as much credit as possible for approved prior study or informal learning which exceeds the normal entrance requirements for the course and is within the constraints of the course regulations.
 Students are required to complete a minimum of one-third of the course at Deakin University, or four credit points, whichever is the greater.
 In the case of certificates, including graduate certificates, a minimum of two credit points within the course must be completed at Deakin.

-You can also refer to the Credit for Prior Learning (Credit Transfer) Search which outlines the credit that may be granted towards a Deakin University degree.
+You can also refer to the Credit for Prior Learning System which outlines the credit that may be granted towards a Deakin University degree.